 Hennepin Healthcare offers two distinct PGY-1 Pharmacy Residency Programs: one focusing on the care of patients in the hospital and ambulatory settings and the other focusing on the care of patients in the ambulatory and community care settings.
-This posting summarizes the PGY-1 Residency Program in the hospital and ambulatory setting.
-Five positions are available.
+This posting summarizes the PGY-1 Residency Program in the ambulatory and community setting.
+One position is available.

 It is expected that graduates of the Hennepin Healthcare PGY-1 Residency Program will be competent and confident practitioners of direct and indirect patient care in multiple practice environments.
 They will be accountable for achieving optimal medication management as collaborative members of the health care team.
 These pharmacists will exercise skill in educating and communicating with other health care professionals, patients, and the community on topics relating to patient-centered care.
 They will demonstrate professional maturity by following a personal philosophy of practice, assessing their own performance, exhibiting commitment to the profession, and exercising leadership in improving the safety of the medication-use system.

 The following requirements are designed to enhance and develop residents’ overall knowledge in order to become clinically and professionally competent practitioners by the end of the residency program.